What is the "Desktop Screen Record" add-on and how can I use it?

 As of version 0.1.2, the extension stores your recording every 5 seconds to the disk and erases the used memory so that you could record very long screen recording without having memory issues.
 All your recording is stored in IndexedDB storage until the recording is over.
 Then the extension uses the built-in download manager to merge the stored binary data to a single media file (thanks to the @InBasic's File API implication on his Turbo Download Manager extension).
 In case of a crash since your data is already stored, the extension reads the data from its internal storage and creates a new media file for you (there is no user action.
 This happens automatically after a restart).
 So you just need to restart your browser and check the default download directory to get the recovered media file.

 My media player cannot seek through the downloaded WebM.
-Is it possible to fix the WebM file or somehow convert it into a format that is seekable?
+Is it possible to fix the WebM file or somehow convert it to a seekable stream?

-There is a command-line tool called mkclean that is suggested by the WebM Project to improve the seeking performance.
-Alternatively, you can use FFmpeg to convert the WebM to AVI or MP4 formats which have better support.
-But note that the conversion process is slow.
+As of version 0.3.0, the extension creates seekable media streams.
+It is done by calculating the duration and fixing the generated WebM stream when it is finished.
+So there is no need to convert the output of this extension anymore.
+If you are using a version below 0.3.0, there is a command-line tool called mkclean that is suggested by the WebM Project to improve the seeking performance.
+Alternatively, you can use FFmpeg command-line tool to convert the WebM to AVI or MP4 formats.
+These formats have better global media playing support.

 Please keep reviews clean, avoid the use of improper language and do not post any personal information.